The El Dorado: Site

-The El Dorado Apartments (also spelled Eldorado) is at 300 Central Park West in the Upper West Side neighborhood of Manhattan in New York City.
+The El Dorado Apartments (also spelled Eldorado) is at 300 Central Park West on the Upper West Side neighborhood of Manhattan in New York City.
 The building occupies the western sidewalk of Central Park West (formerly Eighth Avenue) between 90th Street to the south and 91st Street to the north.
-The Majestic Apartments occupies a nearly square land lot with an area of 39,765 ft2.
+The El Dorado Apartments occupies a nearly square land lot with an area of 39,765 ft2.
 The site has a frontage of 200 ft on Central Park West and 90th Street and 194 ft on 91st Street.
 It is directly across from the Jacqueline Kennedy Onassis Reservoir in Central Park to the east.

 The El Dorado is one of several apartment buildings on Central Park West that are primarily identified by an official name.
 Even though a street address was sufficient to identify these apartment buildings, this trend followed a British practice of giving names to buildings without addresses.
 By contrast, buildings on Fifth Avenue, along the eastern side of Central Park, are mainly known by their addresses.
 Christopher Gray of The New York Times described the El Dorado as one of several apartment buildings in Manhattan with a "glitzy" name.
 The El Dorado's name is derived directly from a previous building on the site.

 Previous structure

-The construction of Central Park in the 1860s spurred construction in the Upper East Side of Manhattan, but similar development in the Upper West Side was slower to come.
+The construction of Central Park in the 1860s spurred construction on the Upper East Side of Manhattan, but similar development on the Upper West Side was slower to come.
 Major developments on the West Side were erected after the Ninth Avenue elevated line opened in 1879, providing direct access to Lower Manhattan.
 The first large apartment building in the area was the Dakota, which opened in 1884.
 The city installed power lines on Central Park West at the end of the 19th century, thus allowing the construction of multi-story apartment hotels with elevators.

 Among these early apartment hotels was the original El Dorado between 90th and 91st Street.
 The original El Dorado, an eight-story apartment complex completed in 1902, was designed by Neville & Bagge and developed by John Signell.
 It was composed of two separate structures that collectively contained 50 apartments, each with four to fifteen rooms.
 There was also a garage, a charging station for early electric cars, and exterior turrets.
 Though the New-York Tribune dubbed the old El Dorado as "the most notable apartment house on Central Park", The New York Times said it much resembled the typical "moderate-rent apartment house".